henrydn/uhexen2/README.md

 ## How to build

 - Install Emscripten
-- Copy the original game data directory (Data1) to the /engine/hexen2 director
+- Copy the original game data directory (Data1) to the /engine/hexen2 directory
 - Run build.sh in the /engine/hexen2 directory
+- Serve the contents of /engine/hexen2/em on a webserver

 ## Known issues